cypress-io/cypress/cypress/v1.0/documentation/1-Commands/40-should.md

 ***

-#### How do I know which assertions change the subject and which keep it the same?
+**How do I know which assertions change the subject and which keep it the same?**

 The chainers that come from [Chai](http://on.cypress.io/guides/bundled-tools#chai) or [Chai-jQuery](http://on.cypress.io/guides/bundled-tools#chai-jquery) will always document what they return.

-Alternatively it is very easy to use Cypress itself to figure this out.
+Alternatively, it is very easy to use Cypress itself to figure this out.

 You can [read more about debugging assertions](http://on.cypress.io/guides/making-assertions#debugging-assertions) here.